SmartRider: History

 For much of the control group testing, Transperth offered full or partial fare refunds to prevent software problems causing overcharging.

 Payment types

 SmartRider

-A range of SmartRider cards exist.
-When a SmartRider card is first purchased, a card purchase fee of for concession users and for standard users will apply, on top of which credit needs to be added to use the card.
+A range of physical SmartRider smartcards exist.
+When a SmartRider is first purchased, a purchase fee of for concession users and for standard users will apply, on top of which credit needs to be added to the SmartRider to use it.